COGS18/COGS18.github.io/_build/materials/20-Documentation.md

 A) 1, 4 | B) 2, 3, 5 | C) 3, 5 | D) 1, 2, 4 | E) 1, 2, 3, 4, 5

-## Project Documentation
+## Documentation for a Software Project

-Project Documentation Files:
+Documentation Files:
 - A `README` is a file that provides an overview of the project to potential users and developers
 - A `LICENSE` file specifies the license under which the code is available (the terms of use)
 - An `API Reference` is a collection of the docstrings, listing public interfaces, parameters and return values